shaarifulislaam/happy-valley-park-client-side/README.md

 This site live link: https://happy-valley-park.web.app/

-Description
+### Description

 On this website, a user can log in via using google sign.
 If user valid authenticate person he/she manage booking and a user see their(my) booking.
 Data save on mongodb server.

 About the Project:

-user Authentication
+- User Login system
-Logout system
+- Add service
-Add service
+- Manage Service (delete ,update)
-Manage Service (delete ,update)
+- user Authentication
-Private Route
+- Mongodb use as server
-Mongodb
+- Redirect system
-Redirect system
+- Logout system